VampireDukov/cookie-clicker/README.md

 COOKIES AND DATABASE DOESN'T WORK LOCALLY, it works only in server.
 Checked on Chromium Web Browser and Mozilla Firefox on Fedora Workstation.

+IF DATABASE DOESN'T WORK ON REMOTE SERVER OR LOCAL SERVER TRY DELETE COOKIES

 Demo:
 http://dukov.pl/clicker